EvgeniiTitov/defect_detection/README.txt

 14.04
 !
 7
-!
-8
 Relisten talk to Igor
-Review and complete your webdev course
+Review and complete your webdev course + HTML